soasme/runflow/README.md

 # Jetflow

-Jetflow is a Python (3.6, 3.7, 3.8, 3.9) framework for building real-time data pipeline.
+Jetflow is a Python (3.6, 3.7, 3.8, 3.9) framework for building real-time data pipelines.
 The main audiences are data scientists and engineers.
 It provides building blocks for data schemes, task definitions, workflows, job schedules, visualization, failure recovering, command-line interfaces, etc.

 ## Goals